 I’m also a Small Business Owner with a degree in business from the State Farm College of Business at Illinois State University.
 The hands on experience in business, combined with my 10+ years of experience in architecture and engineering, has allowed me to develop very highly targeted technology solutions that engineers without business experience could not create without assistance.

 In the past, I’ve worked in the entertainment games industry on Star Wars: The Old Republic and Kingdoms of Amalur.
 I have a long history of integrating games into nontraditional solutions as well.
-However, my focus has shifted more to FinTech and the exciting possibilities there.
-For reference however, here are my past game projects:
+For reference, here are my past game projects: